huggingface/transformers/docs/source/main_classes/model.rst

     model = T5ForConditionalGeneration.from_pretrained("t5", torch_dtype=torch.float16)

-or, if you want the model to always load in the most optimal memory pattern, you can use the special value ``"auto"``, and then ``dtype`` will be automatically derived from the model weights:
+or, if you want the model to always load in the most optimal memory pattern, you can use the special value ``"auto"``, and then ``dtype`` will be automatically derived from the model's weights:

 .. code-block:: python